crewstyle/OlympusZeus/README.md

 **Connection fields**:
 + Flickr - Make a bridge between your website and your Flickr profile.
 + Instagram - Make a bridge between your website and your Instagram profile.
++ Twitter - Make a bridge between your website and your Twitter profile due to the new API v1.1.

 ### 6) Display fields